Explore Flanders from the saddle with our guide to the most picturesque cycling routes in the region.Read more...

-Notorious for its four-seasons-in-one-day climate, Flanders lies on the same latitude as the south of England and experiences similar weather patterns – it is luck of the draw as to whether it will be a summer of heatwaves, or one of endless rain.
-Between spring (Apr–Jun) and autumn (Sep–Nov) you can expect temperatures to fluctuate between 14°C and 6°C and cool, sunny days to be intermingled with overcast, drizzly days.
-During summer temperatures hover around the 20°C mark, but in winter (Dec–Feb), when the Baltic breezes come whistling down uninterrupted from the North Pole, temperatures plummet, rarely rising above 6°C and sometimes dropping to –5°C. However, even the darkest days have their splendour.
-There’s something incredibly romantic about dashing from café to café across soaked but sparkling cobblestone streets.
+Notorious for its four-seasons-in-one-day climate, Flanders lies on the same latitude as the south of England and experiences similar weather patterns – it is luck of the draw as to whether it will be a summer of heatwaves, or one of endless rain, though the latter has tended to dominate of late (just don’t say global warming).
+Between spring (Mar–May) and autumn (Sep–Nov) you can expect temperatures to fluctuate between 14°C and 6°C and cool, sunny days to be intermingled with overcast, drizzly days.
+During summer temperatures hover around the 20°C mark, but in winter (Dec–Feb), when the Baltic breezes come whistling down uninterrupted from the North Pole, temperatures plummet, rarely rising above 6°C and occasionally dropping to –5°C. However, even the darkest days have their splendour, and the changeability of the weather is better than solid grey.
+And, there’s something incredibly romantic about dashing from café to café across soaked but sparkling cobblestone streets.

 As a guide, July tends to be the hottest month, January the coolest, November the wettest and February the driest.
 During summer, the sun rises between 05.00 and 06.00 and doesn’t set until 22.00.
 During winter, the days shorten considerably – sunrise is between 07.00 and 08.00 and sunset between 16.00 and 17.00.

 Flanders is best visited during spring and summer, or just before Christmas.
-From March to May the countryside is alive with newborn lambs and calves, and orchards are filled with blossom; July and August are marked by endless festivals and parades; and come December romantic Christmas markets line cobblestone squares.
-There are a few provisos: don’t visit Gent in the first half of August when the locals are recovering from their Gentse Feesten hangovers and everything is closed; avoid the coast during winter when it becomes a series of ghost towns whipped by gale-force winds and rain; and be aware that from mid-November to March many of the smaller towns close their sites of interest, so plan your trip accordingly.
+From March to May the countryside is alive with newborn lambs and calves, and orchards are filled with blossom; July and August are marked by an impressive array of music and folk festivals and parades; and come December romantic Christmas markets line cobblestone squares.
+There are a few provisos: avoid the coast during winter when it becomes a series of ghost towns whipped by gale-force winds and rain; and be aware that from mid-November to February many of the smaller towns – and the World War I memorial sites – tend to go into hibernation; and that in July and August you’ll be battling the selfie sticks in Bruges, so plan your trip accordingly.

 Oostduinkerke’s horseback shrimp fishermen